Art by, Mel

 These properties make the runicate especially useful as a capture creature for notail R-classes.

 Lunicate: This variant especially bred to fit the L-class can be made to imprint on an entire area so it will only attack anyone not from it.
-This can be done by rooting the lunicate in the centre of a settlement for a week.
+This can be done by rooting the lunicate in the center of a settlement for a week.
 If taken to another settlement successfully and left rooted for another week it will re-imprint on its new territory.

 Uwunicate: Bred for the pet trade, this subspecies is immediately recognisable for its 'closed' eyes and mouth and far longer legs.
 The uwunicate will grow to a maximum height of 4 feet and is far less territorial than its capture creature cousins.
 In fact it must be hand fed as it will rarely seek out food for itself.
 It is also far more mobile, but will happily take root in a garden and sprout additional heads for decoration if instructed.